 5 Matching questions

 - law of conservation of mass

 - a a measure of how hot or cold something is

 - on the left

-solid → any of various water-soluble compounds capable of turning litmus blue and reacting with an acid to form a salt
+solid → any of various water-soluble compounds having a sour taste and capable of turning litmus red and reacting with a base to form a salt

 base → the state of matter distinguished from the solid and liquid states by: relatively low density and viscosity

 mixtures → made of two or more substances (elements, compounds, or both) that are combined